“Keep going, don’t turn your neck, and stay focused:” Emezu said from behind.

 You’ve been afraid of exercising yet you want to stay fit.
 We just want all the good things of life without taking any crucial or difficult step to get them.

-Unfortunately, only risk takers take the best of all life offers.
-I out of experience has derived a 3-step plan to help you master and maneuver fear.
+Unfortunately, only risk-takers take the best of all life offers.
+I out of the experience and have derived a 3-step plan to help you master and maneuver fear.

 The 3-Step Plan To Master and Maneuver Fear